wshi9124/BK-Fish-Market/README.md

 <img width="500" alt="Screen Shot 2022-10-03 at 5 28 43 PM" src="https://user-images.githubusercontent.com/104730743/193692142-c027a99d-220a-412d-80e4-348373659f4c.png">

 Admins can also add new products for sale.
-If a new product is sucessfully made, admins will be navigated to the Admin home page.
+If a new product is successfully created, admins will be navigated to the Admin home page.

 <img width="500" alt="Screen Shot 2022-10-03 at 5 29 01 PM" src="https://user-images.githubusercontent.com/104730743/193692158-03dc971c-dfee-411f-93b0-b5a87fe6ff9a.png">